uptonking/note4yaoo/lib-collab-yjs-dev.md

   - yjs is specific
   - del in yjs is tombstone property
 - at the beginning of the session, you're just gonna send all the del ops
 - yjs is a mix of delta crdt, but deletions are state crdt
 - for huge doc, yjs makes del not operations, del is not structure of doc
 - deletions are just collections of id numbers
-- for ot, op is retain+insert
+- for ot, op is retain+insert, no delete
 - for yjs, add insert, minus delete
 - if encode deletions as a separate set, it's more efficient